3.1.Quran Introduction

 Must one still believe that "it was preserved till end" because that's what Muslim’s ‘talk’ or repeat only because their leaders told it to them?

-6. Another Opinion and a critical Question from Dr. Taha Hussein
+6. Another Opinion: a critical Question from Dr. Taha Hussein

 After Uthman completed his Quran, he forced all the Islamic countries to have one Quran - and banned all other codices.
 He finished the matter by burning all other codices of the Quran.
 (Read more here)